textadventures/quest/docs/problems.md

 ### `object`, `game`, `turnscript`, `command`, `exit`

 Trying to use any of these as the name of an attribute will confuse the editor.
 You will not get an error, but it will not do what you expect.
 You can use them as local variable and object names, but I would advise against it.

+### Attribute names with spaces

+You can use attribute names with spaces in them for strings, number, objects and scripts, but not for lists or dictionaries.

 ### Other attributes